leonp/leonp.github.io/blog/web/_posts/2016-02-11-sketching-with-colleagues.md

 </figure>

 It worked really well.
-I reckon colleagues will feel a lot more involved while you can explain why your doing x and not doing y.
-Seeing what text and images you're planning on using, and how, will encourage colleagues to provide content, and you can design around anything they're already planning to provide.
+I expect colleagues feel a lot more involved when you explain why you're doing _x_ and not doing _y_ &#8211; especially when they can _see_ why.

+You can sketch ideas around any content they've provided up front, while they'll have more incentive to provide text and images if they can understand its purpose within a design.

-You'll also save time and ill feeling in the future because when you present your first HTML page it won't be a _complete_ surprise.
+Finally, you'll hopefully save time and disagreement in the future because when you present your first HTML page it won't be a _complete_ surprise to your colleague.